fieldtrip/website/tutorial/fourier.md

 known frequency.
 (While in this course, we will use sine waves for reasons of simplicity and clarity, please bear in mind that biological signals are never sine waves but extend over a frequency range.
 This is important for the appropriate way of analysing them.)
-We then calculate the Fourier transform of those signals using the Fast Fourier Transform (FFT) function of Matlab.
+We then calculate the Fourier transform of those signals using the Fast Fourier Transform (FFT) function of MATLAB.
 The Fourier transform decomposes the time series signals into the cosine and sine components at all frequencies.
 The result of the Fourier transform is complex, containing, for each frequency, the cosine component of the signal as the real component and the sine component of the signal as the